Asymptotic Momentum of Dirac Particles in One Space Dimension: Classical Limit of the Dirac Equation

 From the above it's already clear that, once the supports of $\phi_-$ and $\phi_+$ are disjoint, if the particle finds itself in the support of $\phi_-$, its velocity will be $v_0$, and if it's in the support of $\phi_+$, the velocity will be $-v_0$.
 We now need an ODE argument to turn this into a statement about trajectories.

 Consider the guiding equation

 where the velocity field $v^{(\psi)}$ on the right hand side of \eqref{eq:guiding} is replaced with $v^{(U)}$ in \eqref{velU}.
-Without loss of generality, we are going to assume $p_0>0$.
+Without loss of generality, we are going to assume $p_0>0$, \edit{so that $0\leq \Theta_0< \frac{\pi}{2}$}.
 We introduce some new variables to simplify this ODE:

 Using \eqref{cond:f} the ODE then becomes

 We can make the above statement about trajectories quantitative by finding {\em barriers} for solutions of \eqref{xyODE}: We look for curves $y = B_\pm(x)$ in the $xy$ plane with the property that